 What Is Decentralized Finance (DeFi)?

-More specifically, the term DeFi may refer to a movement that aims to create an open-source, permissionless, and transparent financial service ecosystem.
-One that is available to everyone and operates without any central authority.
-The users would maintain complete control over their assets and interact with this ecosystem through peer-to-peer (P2P)decentralized applications (DApps).
+Decentralized finance refers to an ecosystem of financial applications built on blockchain networks.
+More specifically, DeFi aims to create an open-source, permissionless, and transparent financial service ecosystem that is available to everyone and operates without any central authority.
+Users maintain complete control over their assets and interact with this ecosystem through peer-to-peer (P2P), decentralized applications (DApps).

-What Are the Main Advantages of DeFi?
+Main Advantages of DeFi

+Traditional finance relies on institutions such as banks to act as intermediaries and courts to provide arbitration.
 DeFi applications don’t need any intermediaries or arbitrators.
-The code specifies the resolution of every possible dispute, and the users maintain control over their funds at all times.
-This automation reduces the costs associated with providing and using these products and allows for a more frictionless financial system.
+The code specifies the resolution of every possible dispute, and users maintain control over their funds at all times.
+This automation reduces costs and allows for a more frictionless financial system.

-What Are the Potential Use Cases for DeFi?
+Potential Use Cases for DeFi

 Borrowing and lending